CipherKate/cyber-learning-journal/resources.md

 ---

-> 💬 *Tip:* Pair any structured training with free labs on [TryHackMe](https://tryhackme.com) or [Hack The Box](https://www.hackthebox.com/) for hands-on practice.
+> 💬 *Tip:* Pair any structured training with free labs on [TryHackMe](https://tryhackme.com) or [Hack The Box](https://www.hackthebox.com/) -hands-on practice.

- events, and a supportive community for women in the field.
+ events, supportive community for women in the field.

 ---